 Unfortunately, not many men wear chalk stripe suits anymore.
 One of the reasons is probably the fact that they are more likely to attract attention due to their bold stripes.
-In the case of a double breasted chalk stripe suit, one stands out from the crowd even more.
-Thus, it is important to stay away from loud patterns and stick with classic plain colors for the rest of one’s ensemble.
+In the case of a double-breasted chalk stripe suit, one stands out from the crowd even more.
+Thus, it is important to stay away from loud patterns and stick with classic plain colors for the rest of the ensemble.

 Cufflinks: Malachite in Sterling Silver

 Suit: Chalk stripe in navy with beige, 98% wool and 2% cashmere worsted (made by Ralph Lauren Purple Label)

 Pocket Square: Light blue linen with white edges

 Shoes: Black leather 5 eyelet Oxford shoes (made by Church’s)